-- Coastal Account: The Coastal Account provides wind-only and multiperil coverage for policyholders (residential and commercial) in defined geographic areas near the coast. - Personal Lines Account: The PLA provides residential multi-peril and ex-wind coverage throughout Florida. - Commercial Lines Account: The CLA provides commercial residential (condominium association, etc.) and commercial nonresidential coverage throughout Florida.
+- Coastal Account: The Coastal Account provides wind-only and multi-peril coverage for policyholders (residential and commercial) in defined geographic areas near the coast. - Personal Lines Account: The PLA provides residential multi-peril and ex-wind coverage throughout Florida. - Commercial Lines Account: The CLA provides commercial residential (condominium association, etc.) and commercial nonresidential coverage throughout Florida.

-Table 1 presents the projected aggregate net Probable Maximum Loss (PML), including 10% of loss to account for Loss Adjustment Expenses, from storms of the return time specified for: (1) the PLA/CLA; (2) the Coastal Account; and (3) all three accounts combined.
-The loss calculations are as of December 31, 2017 and were prepared by Citizens using AIR Atlantic Tropical Cyclone Model v16.0.0 as implemented in Touchstone v5.0.
+Table 1 on the following page presents the projected net Probable Maximum Loss (PML), including 10% of loss to account for Loss Adjustment Expenses, from storms of the return time specified for: (1) the PLA and CLA on an additive basis; (2) the Coastal Account; and (3) all three accounts combined on an additive basis.
+The loss calculations are as of December 31, 2019 and were prepared by Citizens using AIR Hurricane Model for the United States Version 17.0.1 as implemented in Touchstone v7.0.0.
 Table 1 also illustrates Citizens' projected payment sources for each return time, including surplus, FHCF mandatory coverage reimbursement and private risk transfer, and identifies any shortfalls which would require the levy of the policyholder surcharge, regular assessment (Coastal Account only) and emergency assessment.